etayao/cse15l-lab-reports/lab3/lab3.md

 # Lab Report 3

 ## Researching Commands
-*All examples will be taken from the ./technical directory as descriped in Lab 3.*
+*All examples will be taken from the ./technical directory as descriped in Lab 3.
+Assume that the working directory is in */technical/*

 ### The less command